grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 ```

-Introduced toDto method.
+Introducing toDto method.
 But how to pass the Ticket?

 ```csharp
 public interface Ticket